bgilsrud/arduino_focuser_tmc2130/README.md

 # Arduino-based telescope focuser controller
 Simple MoonLite-compatible focuser controller.
 Thought to be used with INDI.
-<br>Also incluses mouting brackets for SkyWatcher-like focusers (mainly 200p Newton).
+<br>Also incluses mounting brackets for SkyWatcher-like focusers (mainly 200p Newton).